What are Social Determinants of Health?

 August 12, 2020

 Over the last decade, we have seen a spike in conversations around the social determinants of health.
-Through our research of these socioeconomic issues, Feeding Children Everywhere (FCE) has established that we can impact more than just food insecurity.
-Working with our community partners, FCE is fighting these issues from a holistic perspective to make a greater impact.
+Through our research of these socioeconomic issues, we established that we can impact more than just food insecurity.
+Working with community partners, we are fighting these issues from a holistic perspective to make a greater impact.

-Neighborhood and built environment: access to food, healthy living conditions, and healthy eating patterns.
+• Neighborhood and built environment: access to food and healthy living conditions.

-At FCE, we have an obligation to not just feed people, but address all these determinants in concert with one another.
-We will influence the future of food insecurity by coupling what we know about the five major SDOH factors with what we learn about our specific Full Cart program population.
-We identify those in need to improve and resolve individual health outcomes by addressing the root causes.
-Collaborating with our partners – such as the Cigna Foundation and AARP Foundation that focus on health outcomes – we can address more than just food insecurity while building a conduit for stability.
-FCE is determined to help solve multiple systemic issues in a more formal way, designed to create a greater social return for those we serve.
+This pushes an obligation to not just feed people, but address all these determinants in relation to one another.
+We influence the future of food insecurity by coupling what we know about the five major SDOH factors with what we learn about our specific Full Cart program population.
+Furthermore, we identify those in need to improve and resolve individual health outcomes by addressing the root causes.
+Collaborating with our partners – such as the Cigna Foundation and others that focus on health outcomes – we can address more than just food insecurity while building a conduit for stability.
+We’re determined to help solve multiple systemic issues to create a greater social return for those we serve.